The Death of Bondsmen Ads

-Google recently banned ads for bail services and the implications for the industry could be significant.
-Because PPC ads have long been considered the bread and butter of bondsman marketing, bail companies will now have to look elsewhere to promote their services with search engine optimization, otherwise known as “SEO” being on top of the list.
-Whether you agree or disagree with Google’s decision, there is nothing that can be done to change it.
+Google recently banned ads for bail services, and the implications for the industry could be significant.
+Because PPC ads have long been considered the bread and butter of bondsman marketing, bail companies will now have to look elsewhere to promote their services with search engine optimization, otherwise known as “SEO,” being on top of the list.
+Whether you agree or disagree with Google’s decision, nothing can change it.
 Bail Webmasters can help you make sense of what happened, why it happened, and what to do next.

 Why Did Google Ban Bail Ads?

 Google disallows any ads that are considered by their definition to market a deceptive or harmful product.
-Bondsman services often profit from low-income communities that are unable to post bail after having been arrested but prior to standing trial.
-This can put families in debt quickly and even if the defendant is found innocent, it will severely hinder their long-term financial well-being — further ravishing communities that are already struggling with income.
+Bondsman services often profit from low-income communities unable to post bail after being arrested but before standing trial.
+Payments can put families in debt quickly.
+Even if the defendant is found innocent, it will severely hinder their long-term financial well-being — specifically for communities already struggling with income.

-While the ethical reasons for banning bail ads have been made clear, the financial reasons have been strategically withheld from the public.
+While the ethical reasons for banning bail ads have been made clear, Google has strategically withheld their financial motives.
 As much as Google has attempted to brand their decision as strictly ethical, the reality is that money is a factor.
 Because low-income communities don’t represent a worthwhile ROI for Google Ads, banning said ads does not impact their bottom line.
 Their motive for instituting this ban probably falls somewhere in between the two ideas.

 What Can Bondsman Do About It?

-Since bondsmen are unlikely to shut down their businesses, they must find new ways to market their services online.
-Since PPC is no longer an option, organic search optimization becomes the next best method through which to generate internet leads.
+Since bond dealers are unlikely to shut down their businesses, they must find new ways to market their services online.
+Since PPC is no longer an option, organic search optimization becomes the next best method to generate internet leads.
 Because every company within your industry is subject to the same regulations, you have every chance of outranking them on search results with a competent bail SEO service.
 Areas of optimization to focus on include:

-Content that exists on your website is referred to as on-page SEO.
-This includes everything from titles, headers, and meta descriptions, to body content, image alt text, and internal linking.
-The goal for every bondsman’s page is to inform their target consumer exactly how they can be helped.
-If someone has been arrested for a DUI, they’ll want to find a web page that talks specifically about DUI bail services and provides helpful information about how to proceed.
+Optimizing on-site web content refers to on-page SEO.
+On-page optimization includes everything from titles, headers, and meta descriptions, to body content, image alt text, and internal linking.
+Every bondsmen’s page aims to inform their target consumers.
+If someone gets arrested for a DUI, they’ll want to find a web page that talks specifically about DUI bail services and provides helpful information about how to proceed.
 Elements of on-page SEO include:

-- Content: The body text throughout each individual web page
+- Content: The body text throughout each web page

-- Images: The relevance of your on-page images, as well as their alt text
+- Images: The relevance of your on-page photos, as well as their alt text

 - Meta Descriptions: The length and relevance of your meta description